jashandeep-sohi/pyds/README.md

 pds
 ===

-A Python module to parse PDS (Planetary Data System) labels.
+A Python module to read, write and manipulate PDS (Planetary Data System) labels.